AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 {{planning-important-intro}}

 You can connect Adobe Workfront Planning records to one another or to objects from other applications.
+You can display information from one record on another record when you connect them.

 This article describes how you can connect records.
 For more general information about connecting records, see [Connected records overview](/help/quicksilver/planning/records/connected-records-overview.md).